 Home repairs you can do yourself have two big advantages: You save time and you save money.

 Of course, you probably shouldn't attempt to rewire your house or retile your bathroom floor without some training.

-A loose screw in a door hinge or (or any wood material) can be tightened by removing the screw, inserting a few common wood toothpicks or matchsticks, breaking them off at surface level, and then replacing the screw.
+A loose screw in a door hinge or (or any wood material) can be tightened by removing the screw, inserting a few ordinary wood toothpicks or matchsticks, breaking them off at surface level, and then replacing the screw.

 You can write on masking tape with a felt marker and make temporary "Wet Paint" signs.
-A tear in a vinyl chair or car seat can be patched with heavy-duty duct tape.
+A tear in a vinyl chair seat or car seat can be patched with heavy-duty duct tape.

 You can hold it in the proper position with a piece of masking tape while the glue dries.
 (Avoid putting these glued items in the dishwasher; hot water may melt the seals.)
 Cracked window glass can be temporarily held in place with strips of duct tape.